 What’s the Best Window Glass Filling—Air or Inert Gas?

-IGUs were once filled with air, but as the air warms and cools, its movement creates warm areas at the top of the window and cold areas at the bottom.
+IGUs were once filled with air.
+But heat and cold moved through the windows easily, reducing the effect of the double panes.
 Replacing the air with a less conductive gas reduces heat transfer, improving the performance of the glazing and lowering the unit’s U-factor, or rate of heat transfer.

 Most IGUs manufactured today are filled with either argon or krypton gas.
 Both gasses are nontoxic, nonreactive, clear, and odorless.